Reggles44/YXSim/README.md

         ).execute()
 ```

-### Attack with Injured
+### Nested Actions

+`Actions` can also be nested to create more complex logic.
-Here we look at the card [Thunder Sword](yxsim/cards/logic/thunder_sword.py) which does 5 damage and if that damage injures the target it does an additional 6 damage.
+A simple example of nested `Action`s is [Thunder Sword](yxsim/cards/logic/thunder_sword.py) which does 5 damage and if that damage injures the target it does an additional 6 damage.
-To get that functionality we create our `Action` with 5 damage and then specify the `injured_action` to a new `Action` which does 6 damage.
-We can then simply call the `execute` method on the top `Action`.
+Similar to the previous example we can define an `Action` for the initial 5 damage.
+It's then possible to pass in another `Action` into `injured_action` which will be executed on the `injured` condition is met.

 ```python
 from yxsim.action import Action